05michaelallen/michmap/README.md

 # michmap

 This is a set of scripts to *request*, *download*, *test*, and *pre-process* (i.e., mask, mosaic, merge) Landsat ARD imagery from the [LP DAAC AppEEARS API](https://lpdaacsvc.cr.usgs.gov/appeears/).
 I originally wrote this to download a multi-year time series of ARD Landsat and MODIS surface reflectances to [track drought impacts on urban vegetation in Los Angeles](https://www.sciencedirect.com/science/article/abs/pii/S2212095520306829).
 I have since generalized the code.

+An example Landsat 5 is below (left 543, right 321) from summertime imagery over 2009-2010.

 ![link](./example_data/michmap_09-10_543_321_merge.jpg)

 **Geospatial Dependencies:**
-  Rasterio
+> Rasterio
-  GDAL (>1.1)
+> GDAL (>1.1)
-  Geopandas
+> Geopandas

 ## Scripts are below: